45 Ways to Have a Healthy Sex Life After 40

 The Decorating: Your kisses, your touches.

 An Italian study (natch!) found that those who had one or two glasses of red wine a day had higher levels of a sexual satisfaction, and another study found that red-wine drinkers had 30-percent lower levels of impotence.
-And that’s just one of the 80 Amazing Benefits of Wine.

 Drop Those 10